Multicultural Student Life

-Through programming with themes of diversity and social justice and personal intervention, the IC works to create an environment that responds to the needs of multicultural students while promoting academic and personal development.
+Through programming with themes of diversity and social justice and personal intervention, through the Intercultural Center (IC), the university works to create an environment that responds to the needs of multicultural students while promoting academic and personal development.
 The IC also works to support campus mechanisms that proactively seek to critically examine issues of diversity, racism and societal pluralism.

 The opportunity to attend RWU’s Leadership Unity Day is a unique experience at RWU to celebrate unity, to break down barriers and work toward a stronger and understanding community and to meet other students who value diversity and justice in the same way that you do.

 Our RWU Unity Day welcomes new students to RWU and provides an introduction to support systems on campus, to student groups that are engaged in diversity and social justice, and provides a half-day exploration of issues that can create barriers in our society.
 Examples of specific topics that may be addressed include racism, classism, sexism, homophobia, heterosexism, ableism, privilege and more.
 Through fun, educational and interactive activities, we seek to break down those barriers that separate us in order to build understanding and community and to cultivate a campus culture that is increasingly inclusive.
 Learn more about RWU Unity Day here.